kpoloney/aip_spec/README.md

 METS.
 When referencing an external object, use its persistent identifier (i.e., ARK) rather than a system- specific identifier.

+### Virus log

+If using a virus scanner with a log output, include the log in the AIP's metadata subfolder.
+If the software used does not automatically create a log and infected files are found, include a text file indicating details about which files were infected and whether steps were taken to remove the virus.

 ## 2.3 Taxonomies

 Do not leave platform-specific taxonomy identifiers in the metadata without either translating them into terms or